trilitech/tezos-developer-docs/docs/tutorials/build-an-nft-marketplace/part-1.md

    Taqueria compiles the contract to the file `artifacts/nft.tz`.
    It also creates the file `nft.storageList.jsligo`, which contains the starting value of the contract storage.

-1. Open the file `contracts/nft.storageList.jsligo` and replace it with this code :
+1. Open the file `contracts/nft.storageList.jsligo` and replace it with this code:

    ```ligolang
    #import "nft.jsligo" "Contract"